zitadel/zitadel/docs/docs/guides/manage/customize/user-schema.md

 Maybe we also have some `customerId`, which the user should not even know about.
 We therefore can simply omit the `self` permission and only set `owner` to `rw`, so admins are able to read and change the id if needed.

+Finally, we call the [update user schema endpoint](/docs/apis/resources/user_schema_service_v3/user-schema-service-update-user-schema) with the following data.
+Be sure to provide the id of the previously created schema.

 ```bash
 curl -X PUT "https://$CUSTOM-DOMAIN/v3alpha/user_schemas/$SCHEMA_ID" \